bandprotocol/wallet-browser-extension/README.md

   </p>
 </div>

-Similarly to MetaMask, Band Chain Wallet Extension allows developers to build dApp UI on website, while still capable of communicating with the Band Chain.
+Similarly to MetaMask, BandMask allows developers to build dApp UI on website.
+It exposes instance of Band Protocol Client to the web, and allows the dApp to communicate with blockchain without having to manage user wallet credentials itself.

 <div align="center">
   <a href="https://www.emailthis.me/open-source/extension-boilerplate">